Sports Analytics Research Lab

 QUALIFICATIONS

-• Currently enrolled at the University of Pennsylvania
+• Currently enrolled at the University of Pennsylvania.
+University of Pennsylvania graduate and undergraduate students are encouraged to apply.

 • Strong background in statistics, two semesters (minimum) of classes in statistics or related fields: